-This conflict exists if your private interests influence, or are seen to influence, your decisions or actions as a board director.
+A conflict of interest is when you have a private interest or duty that could influence, or reasonably be seen to influence, your decisions, actions or obligations as a board director.

-Private interests include direct interests, such as your own personal, family, professional or business interests.
+Private interests are any interests that a director may have outside their role as a board director.
+These can be direct interests, such as your own personal, family, professional or business interests.

 They also include indirect interests, such as the personal, family or business interests of the individuals or groups connected to you.